wist18/netcat/README.md

 The *argparse* module form the standard library is used to create a command line interface.

+## Setting up your dev environment

+This project has been done on a Linux environment.

+Alternative solutions:
+    - **Linux** works natively (this code is tested on Ubuntu 18.04)
+    - **Windows** is supported through *WSL2*
+    - **MacOS** is not supported

+If the solutions above do not work, a Virtual Machine (e.g., Virtual Box running Ubuntu) is a safe and viable option.

+## Setting up Python

+This project runs on Python 3.6 or higher.
+Run the following commands to check and update the python version currently installed:

+`python3
+ sudo apt-get upgrade python3`

 ## Usage
 `usage: netcat.py [-h] [-c] [-e EXECUTE] [-l] [-p PORT] [-t TARGET] [-u UPLOAD]`